Before you publish anything online, it’s a good idea to choose from a range of free plagiarism checkers.

 I’m sure that these definitions don’t apply to you.

 If you do happen to plagiarize content, it is usually by accident and only for phrases that are frequently used.

 But there are those who still cheat.
 So a plagiarism detecting tool can help you track down anyone who might have copied your already published content.

 Some time ago, I came across a blatant case of plagiarism by one blogger.
 He had copied not only an entire text but also the images.
-A plagiarism checker quickly brought the errant blogger undone.
+A plagiarism report quickly brought the errant blogger undone.